Ulster Immigrant Defense Network (UIDN) helps with:

 - Rapid response to ICE actions;

-- Information and support to schools, students, and families;
+- Education information and support to schools, students, and families;

 - Transportation and/or accompaniment for health care and school-related appointments, court appearances, ICE check-ins, and other official meetings.
 The more notice we have, the more likely we will be able to help.
 No rides can be arranged without at least two days’ notice.